 To register for the special-needs program or the public-shelter registry, call the Lake County Emergency Management Division at 352-343-9420.

-Levy County Animal Services and the Humane Society of Levy County, Inc. have partnered up for Disaster Preparedness.
-Those that need to evacuate during a Disaster may bring their pets to the Levy County Animal Services Shelter, 12055 NE 69th Lane ( Levy County Landfill Compound ).
+If you need to evacuate during a disaster you may bring your pets to the Levy County Animal Services Shelter, 12055 NE 69th Lane (Levy County Landfill Compound).
 The Emergency Pet Shelter will open only when the Emergency Management Office opens up the shelters for people.
 When bringing your pet to the Emergency Pet Shelter you should have a kennel or crate big enough for the animal to turn a round and stand up.
-A current vaccination record with rabies, pet food, bottled water, strong leashes, medication, food dishes, mechanical can opener, favorite toy or blanket, and cat litter and a pan.

 Shelter openings vary with each emergency.
 Stay tuned to local media for a listing of shelters, to include the pet-friendly shelters, which will be opened for an event.
 Do not go to the shelter until local officials announce, through the media, that the shelter is open.

-Marion County Animal Services hosts a pet-friendly shelter at Vanguard High School, the only county shelter that accepts pets.
+Marion County Animal Services offers a pet-friendly shelter at Vanguard High School, the only county shelter that accepts pets.
+Vanguard High School is located at 7 NE 28th St., Ocala, FL 34475.
 Owners must provide proof of rabies vaccinations and county licenses for their pets.
 Birds must have and be in secure cages.
 Owners must stay at Vanguard but will not be housed in the same building as their pets.
 Exotic animals, aggressive dogs or animals weighing more than 80 pounds are not accepted.

 Pet friendly evacuation centers accept cats and dogs, birds, ferrets, gerbils, guinea pigs, hamsters, mice, rats and rabbits (small-sized, under 10 pounds, such as California or Dutch breeds).
 There are currently two centers that accept families with their pets during emergencies:E. Darwin Fuchs Pavilion, 10901 SW 24th St., Miami, FL 33165; and Dr. Michael M. Krop Senior High, 1410 County Line Road, Miami, FL 33179.
 Pet owners residing in hurricane evacuation zones, unsafe structures or trailers can participate.
 Pre-registration for the two shelters is required and space is limited.
 Residents must provide proof of residency within an evacuation zone and present medical and current vaccination records for each pet.
 Pet owners must bring supplies for themselves and their pet(s).
 Limit of four (4) pets per household.
 Family member must remain in the PHEC with the pet(s).